Modern Problems: Production

 Michael Shamberg and Doug Kenney had a deal with Ken Shapiro to make a film—Kenney had a title, Teenage Communists from Outerspace and Shapiro wanted to make a film about telekinesis.
 This led to Modern Problems.

 Filming started in July 1980.
 It was Chase's fifth movie in two years following Caddyshack, Seems Like Old Times, Oh Heavenly Dog and Under the Rainbow.
 "There were problems doing the film," said Chase later.
 "There were times when I wasn't happy at all with the way things were going.
-Though I'm bound to say considering it was Ken Shapiro's first film as director he's come up with a very funny film."
+Though I'm bound to say [...] he's come up with a very funny film."

-Chase was nearly electrocuted while filming a flying scene involving wires and had to spend several weeks in the hospital.
+Chase was nearly fatally electrocuted while filming a flying scene involving wires and had to spend several weeks in the hospital.

 The film's release was complicated by the 1981 air traffic controller's strike.

 The film was recut prior to release to avoid an R rating, which upset the writers, who felt the film's best laughs were lost.

 Reception

 The film was released on Christmas Day without advance screenings to the press.
 "I'm really happy with Modern Problems," said Chase prior to release.
 "I don't pretend to know why Fox isn't showing it to the press.
 I can only suppose it's because they don't want to take the chance of getting bad reviews."

 The New York Times said "it's not that Modern Problems is so bad, though it is incredibly sloppy, but that it's the kind of movie that doesn't need reviews to find its audience.
 The members of that audience, whose inner clocks are set by their television habits, don't worry much about consistency or point of view.
 And, having short attention spans, they immediately forget the long dull patches that separate the truly funny sequences."

 The Oklahoman wrote, "There are some funny lines and comic situations.
 But they get fogged in by the film's attempt to mix silly comedy with serious drama.
 Most of the jokes are too corny to be in a serious comedy."

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on 4 critics, indicating "generally unfavorable" reviews.